saltyrtc/saltyrtc-meta/Protocol.md

 5. And the responder repeats the initiator's cookie.
 6. Both parties may now send arbitrary data to each other, encrypted by the session keys.

-Not shown in figure \ref{saltyrtc-signalling-auth} is the communication between initiator and server.
+Not shown in the figure above is the communication between initiator and server.
 The initiator may request that formerly connected responders shall be disconnected from the signalling channel path when a new responder has authenticated himself.

 ### Exchanging Offer, Answer and Candidates

 After both authentication procedures are complete, the peers are free to send arbitrary data to each other over the signalling channel.
-The initiator will start sending an *offer* message and the responder will answer with an *answer* message.
+The initiator will start sending an **offer** message and the responder will answer with an **answer** message.
 Finally, the ICE candidates will be exchanged and the peer-to-peer connection can be established.
-All these messages have been described in the [WebRTC] section and are encrypted with the established session keys.
+All these messages are encrypted with the established session keys.

 ## Data Channel

 When the WebRTC peer connection has been established, initiator or responder may create WebRTC data channels.
-To use SaltyRTC's encryption mechanisms, the RTCDataChannel object can be supplied to a function of the library which wraps the RTCDataChannel object.
+To use SaltyRTC's encryption mechanisms, the RTCDataChannel object can be supplied to a function of the implementation which wraps the RTCDataChannel object.
 Both peers have to wrap their RTCDataChannel objects.
-The result is a RTCDataChannel-like object that can be used to send arbitrary data where encrypting and fragmenting will happen automatically.
+The result is a RTCDataChannel-like object that can be used to send arbitrary data where encryption and fragmentation will happen automatically.
 For encryption, the previously established session keys will be used.

 ### Packet Structure